 The new entry into the iMac line is designed for professionals, and boy does it have some impressive hardware stats.
 If you're a video producer, photo editor, or 3D designer tired of waiting on a slow machine, you may have just found deliverance.

 TechRepublic's smart person's guide about the iMac Pro is an introduction to this all-in-one Apple computer.
-This resource will be updated periodically as new details about the iMac Pro are released.
+This resource will be updated periodically as software and hardware updates to the iMac Pro are released.